juliendenize/torchaug/docs/source/batch_transforms.rst

 Wrappers
 --------

-List of wrappers of the data augmentations.
+List of wrappers of the batched data augmentations.

 .. autosummary::
     :toctree: generated/